codeforbtv/expunge-vt/README.md

 # Expunge-VT

-This project orginated as a way for Vermont Legal Aid (VLA) to generate petitions more quickly during their expungment clinics.
+This project originated as a way for Vermont Legal Aid (VLA) to generate petitions more quickly during their expungement clinics.

 VLA runs free clinics throughout the year, but copying information off state databases and filling out petitions by hand is slow.
 By creating a chrome extension that generates printable files at the push of a button, volunteer attorneys help more people clear their records in every clinic.